-Paying for school requires a considerable amount of planning and Student Financial Services can help with that process.
-SFS offers a number of resources to assist students with calculating total costs, formulating a plan, and executing that plan.
+Paying for school requires a considerable amount of planning and Columbia Central can help with that process.
+Columbia Central offers a number of resources to assist students with calculating total costs, formulating a plan, and executing that plan.

-For questions, call SFS at 866-705-0200 or visit the office at 600 S. Michigan Ave, Suite 303 during normal business hours.
-It’s also a great idea to visit the SFS website to learn about support options, deadlines, and financial aid opportunities.
+For questions, call Columbia Central at 312-369-7140 or visit the office at 600 S. Michigan Ave, Suite 303 during normal business hours.
+It’s also a great idea to visit the Columbia Central website to learn about support options, deadlines, and financial aid opportunities.

 When planning to pay for tuition, students should always look into scholarships.
 Columbia offers a number of both need and merit based scholarships for continuing undergraduate students.
 Each scholarship has it’s own criteria and application guidelines.